waiyanbhone-myint/capstoneTwo_deli/README.md

 ---

-## 📬 Sending Receipts via Email (Optional)

-To enable email functionality:

-1. **Set up AWS SES** and verify your sender email address.
-2. **Configure your application** to use AWS SES credentials.
-3. **Modify the code** to send receipts to customer emails upon checkout.

-*Note: Ensure that your AWS SES account is out of the sandbox environment to send emails to unverified addresses.*

----

 ## 📊 Inventory Report

 Access the inventory report from the home screen to view the number of each item sold during the session.
 This feature uses a `HashMap` to track item counts.